In mid-June, my wife and I flew to Stockholm for a short vacation followed by Double Your Freelancing Conference 2017.

 Maybe that’s the biggest takeaway of all: If you’ve got something to sell, make it easy for people to buy it.
 That may seem like common sense, yet so much e-commerce involves unnecessary friction.

-Sean mentioned it in his talk, and he had me at “tested up to 72 mph or Force 11 winds.”
+Sean mentioned one of Blunt’s umbrellas in his talk, and he had me at “tested up to 72 mph or Force 11 winds.”
 Umm… yes, please.

 That’s all, folks.
 I hope my list has helped you in some small way.